Ethics

 Beneficence guides the practitioner to do what is good with respect to the welfare of the client.
 In physiotherapy practice, the physiotherapist should provide benefit to the client’s health.

 Least Harm deals with situations in which none of the choices available are judged to be the best.
 In this case, a practitioner should choose to do the least harm possible and to do harm to the fewest people.
-For physiotherapists this may mean recommending an intervention that is the best of two alternatives even though both alternatives may have negative side effects.
+For physiotherapists, this may mean recommending an intervention that is the best of two alternatives, even though both alternatives may have negative side effects.

 Justice requires that the actions chosen are objective and equitable to those involved.
 An ethical decision that relates to justice has a consistent logical basis that supports the decision.
-For physiotherapists, justice relates to treating people fairly and to allocating resources fairly between clients.
+For physiotherapists, justice relates to treating people equitably and to allocating resources fairly between clients.

 A. Responsibilities to Clients